Vectorized/preapprove/README.md

 On-chain registry for pre-approvals of ERC721 transfers.

+Useful for pre-approving contracts in your dApp ecosystem to manage NFTs without individual approvals.

 > **Warning**
 >
-> This codebase is still under heavy construction.
-Please do not use yet.
+> **This codebase is still under heavy construction.
+Please do NOT use yet.**

 ## Deployments

-> As the codebase is still under heavy construction, these addresses may change.
+> **As the codebase is still under heavy construction, these addresses may change.**

 | Chain | PreApproveRegistry | PreApproveListerFactory |
 |---|---|---|